RandaAdel/RandaAdel.github.io/_posts/2024-12-28-price-index.markdown

 ***Company Shares:*** Shares are units of ownership in a company.
 When you buy shares, you own a small part of that company.
 Shares of multiple companies often make up the components of a price index.
 There are two types of shares to focus on: those that are publicly traded on the market and those that are privately held by institutions or insiders.

-***Free Floated Shares:*** Not all shares are avilible to purchase on the market as mentioned before.
+***Free Floated Shares:*** Not all shares are available to purchase on the market as mentioned before.
 Free floated shares are only the shares that are available to purchase on the market.

 ***Price Index:*** A price index is a tool commonly used to measure the performance of a group of financial assets—specifically stocks in this context—by tracking changes in their prices over time.
 This means that it is built using a dataset that have only dates and price changes over time.